I ran out of memory when finding ('all') a large amount of data with CakePHP [Solved]

 So, I modified it to use query() to retrieve what was being retrieved using find.

-This is wrong.
+This is incorrect

-previous code
+Previous code

 // Get the number of data items $count = $this->Model->find('count'); // Get 5000 pieces of data at a time $limit = 5000; // Number of times to loop ({data number of items ÷ number of items retrieved per time} rounded up) $loop = ceil($count / $limit); for ($i = 0; $i < $loop; $i++){ // Offset $offset = $limit * $i; $data = $this->Model->query("select * from hogehoge as limit {$limit} offset {$offset};", $cachequeries = false); // Some processing ... ...... }

-There is nothing wrong with this method, but
+There's nothing wrong with this method, but

-Also, it's find('all') instead of query(). . .
+Also, it's better to use find('all') instead of query()...

 Rewritten code

-// Retrieve data for 5000 items at a time $limit = 5000; $params = array('limit' => $limit, 'offset' => 0); while ($data = $this->Model-> find('all', $params)){ // Some processing $params['offset']+= $limit; }
+// Retrieve 5000 data items at a time $limit = 5000; $params = array('limit' => $limit, 'offset' => 0); while ($data = $this->Model->find('all', $params)){ // Do some processing $params['offset']+= $limit; }

-I learned a lot!
+I learned something!

 That's it.